hslatman/bug-tracker/README.md

 Three CockroachDB nodes are started and joined in a single cluster.
 Currently it's an _insecure_ configuration; not suited for production usage!

+One can start the application by executing _docker-compose up -d_.
+This will start the three CockroachDB nodes (roach1, roach2 and roach3) and make them join the cluster.
+The PHP container depends on roach1 for retrieving and storing data.
+Data for each of the nodes is stored in three separate Docker volumes.

 ## SQL